Masked Transformer for Electrocardiogram Classification: Introduction

 3. \textbf{Strong Pre-training and Fine-tuning Recipe}: We conduct comprehensive experiments to explore the training strategies on the proposed ECG dataset.
 The key components contributing to the proposed method are presented, including the masking ratio, training schedule length, fluctuated reconstruction target, layer-wise LR decay and DropPath rate.

-4. \textbf{Excellent Performance}: We compare the proposed method with three recent state-of-the-art algorithms on a wide variety of tasks in both private and public ECG datasets.
+4. \textbf{Excellent Performance}: We compare the proposed method with recent state-of-the-art algorithms on a wide variety of tasks in both private and public ECG datasets.
 The experiments demonstrate that the proposed algorithm outperforms others significantly.
+Notably, it increases the macro F1 scores by 3.4\%-27.5\% on the Fuwai dataset, 9.9\%-32.0\% on the PTB-XL dataset, and 9.4\%-39.1\% on a multicenter dataset, compared to other methods.

 The rest of this article is organized as follows.
 Section \ref{sec:related_work} briefly outlines the related works.
 Section \ref{sec:method} introduces the proposed method.
 The experiment setting, the properties and the practical performance of the proposed method can be founded in Section \ref{sec:exp}.
 We provide the additional discussion in Section \ref{sec:dis}.
 The conclusion of this work is summarized in Section \ref{sec:con}.